+254 735 204 519 info@conquestadventures.co.ke

 • Sunglasses

-• Medication you use at home (always in your hand luggage, just in case you lose your suitcase!)
+• The medication you use at home (always in your hand luggage, just in case you lose your suitcase!)

-• Hand Medicine: analgesic, allergy pills, remedy for diarrhea (maybe Imodium), malaria pills, plasters and disinfectant wipes.
+• Hand Medicine: analgesic, allergy pills, remedy for diarrhea (maybe Imodium), plasters, and disinfectant wipes.

 • Shoulder bag with sturdy strap and zip.
 A money belt or good inside pockets that